Growing Bright and Beautiful Yellow Vegetables

 Planning your garden can mirror the act of painting a canvas.
-Picking varieties of vegetables and flowers with distinct colors, shapes, and patterns traced over them brings beauty to the abundance.
+When you pick varieties of vegetables and flowers with distinct colors, shapes, and patterns it allows you to add bold splashes of color.

 This year, think of your beds as a palette and try to add more brush strokes of yellow to your canvas.
-This list includes my favorite yellow varieties of veggies and flowers that spark joy and enliven the beds I paint on.
+This list includes my favorite yellow vegetables and flowers that spark joy and enliven the beds I “paint” upon.

 A Fun List of Yellow Vegetables to Grow in Your Garden This Season